fengfranklu/FrankPracticalApplication1/README.md

 # FrankPracticalApplication1
-This is a public repository for a practical application for the  Berkeley Machine Learning Certificate.
+This is the first Practical Application for Berkeley Machine Learning Certificate Program